Getting the Most Out of Your Doctor's Visit

 - Talk to the other members of the healthcare team.

-Physician assistants, nurses, or therapists (speech, physical or occupational) can also address any questions or concerns.
+Physician assistants, nurses, and therapists (speech, physical or occupational) can also address any questions or concerns.

 When You Get Home

-- Review the materials the doctor gave you.
+- Review the materials your doctor gave you.

 If you cannot remember something, or if you do not understand your notes, call the office and speak to a member of your healthcare team.